 A minimum of 66 semester hours is required for admission to the professional DVM program.
 This includes:

-- 8 semester hours of General Chemistry
+- 8 semester hours of General Chemistry with Labs

 - 3 semester hours of Organic Chemistry

 - 3 semester hours of Biochemistry